isomerpages/moe-woodlandsringpri/_cca-team/Sports/Basketball.md

 Overview:
 ---------

-Our Basketball CCA was started in 2016.
-Known as the WRPS Eagles, our Basketball boys and girls not only learn about fundamental basketball skills and physical conditioning, but also values like sportsmanship, resilience and teamwork.

-Selected students are invited to join in P3.
-Pupils who show potential in the sport will be identified for school team selection training.
-The selected students will have the opportunity to represent our school in various competitions.
+Since its inception in 2016, the WRPS Basketball CCA has been&nbsp;going from strength to strength.
+Known as the WRPS Eagles, our&nbsp;Basketball boys and girls not only learn fundamental basketball&nbsp;skills and improve on physical conditioning, but also demonstrate&nbsp;values like sportsmanship, resilience and teamwork.&nbsp;Besides welcoming all interested students to join the WRPS&nbsp;Basketball CCA, those who show strong potential in the sport and&nbsp;an affinity for teamwork will be selected to represent the school in&nbsp;various competitions, such as the National School Games.

 ![](/images/staff.jpg)

 | Teachers In-Charge |